robhagemans/pcbasic/BUILD.md

 #### Building from GitHub source repository ####
-The following additional packages are used for development, testing and packaging:
+The following additional packages and tools are used for development, testing and packaging:

 | Package                                                                                                        | OS                | Used for
 |----------------------------------------------------------------------------------------------------------------|-------------------|-----------------